A. Departmental Bylaws

 The DFC is advisory to the department chair or school director, who holds decision-making authority at the department/school level.
 The purpose of the DFC is to promote collegiality and effective shared governance of the department/school by increasing the transparency and two-way communication between the faculty and the department chair or school director with regard to the development of policy and to increase communication about the implementation of policy.

-Implementation and Membership of the DFC
+Composition of the DFC

 A majority of the DFC should be tenured or tenure-track faculty if possible.
+All members of the DFC must be members of the department/school’s Corps of Instruction.

 The department chair or school director is an ex officio, non-voting member of the DFC.
 The department chair or school director will respect their DFC’s desire, on occasion, to meet without the department chair or school director present.